CodyReichert/awesome-cl/README.md

 * [Common Lisp Quick Reference][25] - A distilled, pocket-size version of the ANSI CL spec.
 Available for download as a PDF.
 * [CLHS][22] - The Common Lisp HyperSpec; the ANSI CL standard, in hypertext form.
+* [Common Lisp the Langauge][160] - The original standard for Common Lisp before the ANSI spec.
 * [Minispec][24] - A friendlier, but less-complete, version of CLHS.
 Also contains documentation for some commonly-used CL libraries (such as Alexandria).
 * [Quickdocs][28] - A reference for the libraries provided by Quicklisp.